apigear-io/apigear-docs/content/en/tutorials/counter.md

 }
 ```

 Which concrete API you will use depends on the code generators you configure.
-The are code-generators for many languages and technologies available.
+There are code-generators for many languages and technologies available.

-We can now continue the design the API inside the API editor inside APIGear.
+We can now continue to design the API inside the APIGear's API editor.

-The editor allows us to save the API at any point and create a new version if required.
+The editor allows us to save the API at any point and to create a new version if required.

 ## Documentation

-To make the API more descriptive we can some description.
+To make the API more descriptive we can add some description.

 The API language has full support for markdown based descriptions.